dotnet/wcf/Documentation/scenario-test-guide.md

 2. .NET Framework 4.x features including WCF service and activation features are enabled.
 3. Ports 80 (HTTP), 443 (HTTPS) and 808 (TCP) are opened.

-Copy the script `src\System.Private.ServiceModel\tools\scripts\SetupWcfIISHostedService.cmd` to the Windows machine with IIS and run it in an elevated command window.
+Copy the script [src\System.Private.ServiceModel\tools\scripts\SetupWcfIISHostedService.cmd](https://github.com/dotnet/wcf/blob/master/src/System.Private.ServiceModel/tools/scripts/SetupWcfIISHostedService.cmd) to the Windows machine with IIS and run it in an elevated command window.
 ```
 SetupWcfIISHostedService.cmd {id}
 ```

 where `id` is an identifier that will be appended to the name of the IIS application to be created.
 For example, command `SetupWcfIISHostedService.cmd Test` will create an IIS application named "WCFService*Test*".
-By default, this script will create a clone of WCF GitHub repository, an IIS application pool and an IIS application from `src\System.Private.ServiceModel\tools\IISHostedWcfService`.
+By default, this script will create a clone of WCF GitHub repository, an IIS application pool and an IIS application from [src\System.Private.ServiceModel\tools\IISHostedWcfService](https://github.com/dotnet/wcf/tree/master/src/System.Private.ServiceModel/tools/IISHostedWcfService).
 The script will also install necessary test certificates and add IIS HTTPS binding for testing.

 If you wish to use an existing WCF repository on the IIS machine instead of cloning a new copy, run the script like this:
 ```